 Looking for some plywood for a project?
 You will be spoilt for choices.
-Hence we have curated a list of 19 different types of plywood based on ply, wood, and other uncommon types of plywood to give you the ultimate tour of different types of plywood.
+Hence we have curated a list of 19 different types of plysheet based on ply, wood, and other uncommon types of plywood to give you the ultimate tour of different types of plywood.
 Plywood is the most widely used building material that is used to construct furniture, docks, walls, and other structures.

 What Is Plywood?

-Types of Plywood According to the Number of Veneers
+Different Types of Plywood According to the Number of Veneers

-Types of Plywood According to Make
+Different Types of Plywood According to Make

 6. Aircraft Plywood